YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Wrong direction can make a technically successful transplant look unnatural.
 The grafts may grow, but they may point against the native hair, stand up too much, cross the natural flow, or make the crown look like separate patches instead of one pattern.

 This is especially visible in short hair.
 The patient may feel that the density is acceptable, but the hair does not sit normally.
-In the crown, a wrong center point or wrong spiral direction can be harder to hide than simple low density.
+In the crown, a wrong center point or wrong spiral direction can be harder to hide than plain low density.

-Repair may be possible, but it is not always simple.
+Repair may be possible, but it is not always straightforward.
 Some grafts can sometimes be removed, camouflaged, or balanced with new grafts, but every repair uses more donor hair and every scarred or previously operated area is less predictable than a first operation.

 How many grafts does a crown cowlick area need?